mdn/content/files/en-us/web/css/transform-function/scale/index.md

 When a coordinate value is outside the \[-1, 1] range, the element grows along that dimension; when inside, it shrinks.
 If it is negative, the result a [point reflection](https://en.wikipedia.org/wiki/Point_reflection) in that dimension.
-A value of 1 has no effect.
+The value `1` has no effect.

 > **Note:** The `scale()` function only scales in 2D.
 To scale in 3D, use
 > [`scale3d()`](/en-US/docs/Web/CSS/transform-function/scale3d) instead.